icaros-usc/pyribs/README.md

 ![Sphere heatmap](readme_assets/sphere_heatmap.png)

-For more information, please refer to the [documentation](https://ribs.readthedocs.io/).
+For more information, refer to the [documentation](https://ribs.readthedocs.io/).

 ## Installation